Penumbra Guide

 Running pcli

-To interact with the chain, first do
+To interact with the chain, configure a wallet pointing at the localhost node:

-cargo run --release --bin pcli -- view reset
+cargo run --release --bin pcli -- --home ~/.local/share/pcli-localhost view reset

-cargo run --bin pcli -- -n http://127.0.0.1:8080 view balance
+cargo run --release --bin pcli -- --home ~/.local/share/pcli-localhost view balance

 Resetting and restarting